ducksouplab/ducksoup/README.md

 - kind `error-full` when interaction limit has been reached and user can't enter interaction
 - kind `error-duplicate` when same user is already in interaction
 - kind `error-join` when `peerOptions` passed to DuckSoup player are incorrect
+- kind `error-aborted` when other peers have not joined the room after too long (timeout)
 - kind `error-peer-connection` when server-side peer connection can't be established

 ### Code within a Docker container